nmbrone/vaultag/README.md

 ## API

 Wrappers for `libvault` API:

 - `Vaultag.read(path, opts \\ [])` - same as `Vault.read/3`;
 - `Vaultag.list(path, opts \\ [])` - same as `Vault.list/3`;
 - `Vaultag.write(path, value, opts \\ [])` - same as `Vault.write/4`;
 - `Vaultag.delete(path, opts \\ [])` - same as `Vault.delete/3`;
 - `Vaultag.request(method, path, opts \\ [])` - same as `Vault.request/4`;

+All the functions above will return `{:error, :disabled}` in case Vaultag is not configured or not started, which means they are safe to use in the environments where the vault server might be not available.

 Additional functions:

 - `Vaultag.get_vault()` - gets the cached `%Vault{}` structure;
 - `Vaultag.set_vault(vault)` - sets the specified `%Vault{}` structure for future usage;